 After I graduated from college, I spent five years in bed with Chronic Fatigue Syndrome and another five years not far from it.
 I saw therapists; I read books.
 I felt sorry for myself.
 And for a long time, I thought I was unhappy because I was sick.
 It felt like everyone else had a “normal life,” and I’d been dealt a bad hand.

 Gradually my health improved.
 The turning point was spending a year being silent, “doing nothing”—a meditation technique—while having weekly conversations with retired psychologist and human nature guru Don Morrison.

 Nothing has been the same since.
 In a good way.

 I’d meditated before.
 I knew about mindfulness.
 I’d had all the therapy.
 It has helped, but nothing gave me as significant a shift as actively doing nothing.

 I came to have a clear understanding of the mind’s agenda.
 And even better than that, I got to tap into the wise, calm, loving bit of me beneath my mind.

-From that point on the world looked different.
-And the more I applied this fresh way of seeing the more hopeful and excited about life I became.
-It was easier to make decisions than it had ever been.
-I wasn’t as affected by what others thought of me.
-And I felt better about myself, regardless of what was happening in my life.
+From then on, the world looked different: It was easier to make decisions and take leaps, I wasn’t as affected by what others thought, and I felt better about myself, regardless of what was happening in my life.

-You can contact Lisa by emailing: lisa at lisaesile dot com.
+You can contact me by emailing: lisa at lisaesile dot com.